gleam-lang/gleam/notes/talk.md

 Branch nodes are nodes that have children, they consist of multiple nodes joined into one.
-Examples would be a list or a tuple that contains multiple elements, or a function which has multiple clauses.
+Examples would be a list or a tuple that contains multiple elements, or a function which has a name and multiple clauses.

 Converting these nodes is more more complex as not only do they themselves need to be converted to Core Erlang, but their children need to be converted